-I’m an IT Professional with over twenty years employment in the industry and experience covering a wide range of technology.
-I currently spend my weekdays in the employ of a top UK University IT department dealing with stuff like servers, storage, source code, service management, SQL databases, systems (of the operating kind) and much more for several thousand staff and students.
+I’m Chris Bradshaw, an IT Professional with over twenty years employment in the industry and experience covering a wide range of technology.
+I currently spend my weekdays in the employ of a top UK University IT department working with VMware vSphere and Azure infrastructures.
+Outside of the office you might catch me either attending or presenting at related tech events.